Click on the MEDIA heading above for a list of Dr. Artwohl’s media participation.

 Foreward by Laurence Miller, Ph.D., clinical, forensic, and police psychologist, and author of the book The Psychology of Police Deadly Force Encounters “Already a classic, the second edition of Deadly Force Encounters expands and deepens the empirical, theoretical, and practical knowledge base of police deadly force encounters for the challenges of the 21st Century.
 Written by co-authors who skillfully combine in-depth scholarship with on-the-street experience, this is an authoritative guide that every law enforcement supervisor, policymaker, and rank and file cop should be familiar with and have on hand for day-to-day guidance.
 You won’t just read this book; you’ll deploy it as a vital work tool to make you safer, smarter, and more resilient in the complex and sometimes contentious climate of modern policing.
 In a field often plagued with subjective impressions, anecdotal mythology, and political agendas, this volume stands out as a science-based practical guide to understanding, preparing for, enduring, and recovering from a law enforcement deadly force encounter with your safety and sanity intact.”

 Legendary law enforcement writer Chuck Remsberg interviewed Dr. Alexis Artwohl about the chapter on resiliency in her book, DEADLY FORCE ENCOUNTERS, SECOND EDITION, co-authored with Loren W. Christensen.
-Read Remsberg’s article at Calibre Press, a public safety training company serving law enforcement since 1980.
+Read Remsberg’s article, The Art of Bounding Back: 7 Keys to Unshakable Resiliency, at Calibre Press, a public safety training company serving law enforcement since 1980.